influx6/resourced/readme.md

      	method: the specific method to stop watching
      	shouldRemoveInRouter: should just stop listening for the route in the router,makes the method of no effect as it overrides all methods
     */

-    res.remove('/users/comments','get',true);
+    res.remove('/users/comments','get',/* true | false */);

+    res.request('/users/comments/1','put');

-    res.request('/users/comments/1','put'); //request is not dealt with but transfered to badRequest:Provider
+The last request is not dealt with but is transfered to badRequest:Provider listener, unless the 'default' provider mapping is changed to perform a different action.